MGCTurbine/MGCTurbine/README.md

 MGC_Turbine
-Worked as a sound designer in MCBUG Dev
+Worked as a sound designer in YuanLiChuangYi Dev
 From China
 qq:3320881082